JPIAMRTRIUMPH/MicrobialGenomics/_episodes/10_Introduction_study.md

 ### Learning how the speak the language of the Linux commandline.

 We will make use of a lecture and a set of exercises originally developed for the Fleming Fund / JPIAMR COINCIDE course by Rahadian Pratama, Soe Yu Naing and Aldert Zomer.
 After this basic Linux command line course which we will do together, we will continue on with the rest of the course which can be done at your own pace.
-The lecture is available here but will also be presented on screen.
+The lecture and exercises are available below but will also be presented on screen.

 The lecture can be found here: [Link](https://jpiamrtriumph.github.io/MicrobialGenomics/files/Intro%20Linux%20Commandline%20and%20Nanopore%20Microbial%20Genomics%20Course.pptx)

 ### Dataset

-The dataset we will be using comes from this paper: [Within-farm dynamics of ESBL-producing Escherichia coli in dairy cattle: Resistance profiles and molecular characterization by long-read whole-genome sequencing](https://pmc.ncbi.nlm.nih.gov/articles/PMC9366117/).
-The files have been downloaded from [ENA](https://www.ebi.ac.uk/ena/browser/view/PRJNA833969).
+The ESBL resistant dataset we will be using comes from this paper: [Within-farm dynamics of ESBL-producing Escherichia coli in dairy cattle: Resistance profiles and molecular characterization by long-read whole-genome sequencing](https://pmc.ncbi.nlm.nih.gov/articles/PMC9366117/) and the non-ESBL resistant dataset comes from our own lab.
+This second set non-resistant set is only needed for the pangenome and GWAS studies and will be provided on day 4.
+The ESBL resistance E. coli read files have been downloaded from [ENA](https://www.ebi.ac.uk/ena/browser/view/PRJNA833969).

 ### Where are the files located